 Published on August 1st, 2012 | by Brian Gendron

-The study was simple.
-Participants received between 1 and 7 electric shocks and were then given an opportunity to retaliate with 1 to 7 shocks in return.
+In the Berkowits and LePage study, participants received between 1 and 7 electric shocks and were then given an opportunity to retaliate with 1 to 7 shocks back.
 For some participants, there was a weapon (a rifle and/or handgun) on the table next to the electric shock switch.
-For other participants there was a random object (e.g., a badminton racquet) and for others still, there was no object at all.
+The other participants had a random object instead (like a badminton racquet).
+For a third group there was no additional object.

-Compared to the other two groups, those in the presence of a gun delivered significantly more electric shocks in retaliation.
-In other words, they were more aggressive.
-Keep in mind, this requires buying into the notion that delivering an electric shock in a laboratory setting is equivalent to real-world aggression.
+Compared to others, those in the presence of a gun delivered significantly more electric shocks in retaliation.
+They were more aggressive.

-On the other hand, those against gun control point to very similar research showing that guns are not the only objects that acquire aggressive cue value.
-In sports, for example, certain uniform colors (i.e., red and black) are associated with higher levels of aggression and penalties.
-Are we to then ban particular colors from being worn?
+On the other hand, those against gun control point to very similar research showing that guns are not the only objects that acquire that thing called aggressive cue value.
+In sports, for example, certain uniforms (i.e., red/black color) are associated with higher levels of aggression and penalties.